matt-rayner1/that_depends/README.md

 and look at `./logs/`

 # Logs
-## run_output
-general info for each package
-## clean
-packages that did not have target as a dependency
-## violations
-packages that did contain the target as part of its dependencies
+`run_output.log`: general info for each package `clean.log`: packages that did not have target as a dependency `violations.log`: packages that did contain the target as part of its dependencies `errors.log`: packages that were unable to complete
-## errors
-packages that were unable to complete

 ## Could not fetch deps error
 Probs means that deps.dev doesnt have that module recorded or something, usually a 404 for that package